ResearchComputing/Documentation/docs/software/loadbalancer.md

 mpirun lb lb_cmd_file
 ```

-Submitting this script via sbatch will run the commands we stored in
+Running this script via sbatch will run the commands we stored in
 lb_cmd_file in parallel.
 A successful job will result in output that
 looks something like this: